The Detailed Design Stage

 The design is now at a stage where it can be drawn into detailed CAD drawings.
 As we move forward with this detailed design stage, we want you to understand the level of attention and care we put into every detail of the exhibition.
 Our philosophy is simple, “the difference is in detail”, and we firmly believe that this approach helps us create a truly exceptional design.

-During this stage, we meticulously go over every element of the design to ensure that it meets our high standards.
+During this stage, we rigorously go over every element of the design to ensure that it meets our high standards.
 From the positioning of the exhibits to the lighting, sound, and even the temperature of the exhibition hall, we take into account all attributes to create an immersive experience that will leave a lasting impression on the visitors.

 In the next topic of this series, we will cover the process of appointing contractors to deliver the exhibition vision.